PySpice-org/PyResistorColorCode/doc/sphinx/source/index.rst

 .. include:: /meta.txt

 .. meta::
-   :keywords: PyElectronic, IEC 60062, resistor colour-coding, resistor colour code, electronic colour code,
+   :keywords: PyResistorColorCode, IEC 60062, resistor colour-coding, resistor colour code, electronic colour code,
        resistor color-coding, resistor color code, electronic colour code
-   :description: PyElectronic is a Python module that provides some tools to manage IEC 60062
+   :description: PyResistorColorCode is a Python module that provides some tools to manage IEC 60062
        marking codes for resistors.
 The associated program ``resistor-decoder`` provides a graphical user interface to help user to decode a resistor colour-coding using an inference algorithm.